botbreeder/what-the-matrix-is/README.md

 ```

-What could be useful is the possibility to define **derived data types**, that is, data types that are syntactically expressed as a primitive type, but have other names.
+What could be useful is the possibility to define **derived data-types**, that is, data-types that are syntactically expressed as a primitive type, but have other names.
 For example, an `email-address` data-type could be derived from the `string` data-type.
 The derived data-type just puts additional constraints on an existing type.

 That's about it, on the syntax level.
 For now.
 OpenDDL provides almost everything else.
 We stay very declarative.

-The list of available data-types can be reduced to:
+The list of available primitive data-types can be reduced to:
 ```
 boolean         bool        b
 number          num         n